Speiser meets Misiurewicz: Perturbations of Misiurewicz maps

 So we see that using \eqref{avr} and \eqref{r2e}

 for some constant $c_3>0$ and $\delta>0$.
 In other words, we have that

-This means that the singular value $s_j(a)$ lies in some attracting basin of $f_a$.
+This means that there exists a parameter in $a\in D$ which has an attracting periodic point such that the singular value $s_p(a)$ lies in some attracting basin.
 As we leave all other singular values unchanged for $f_a$, we see that $f_a$ is a Misiurewicz map for which $\j(f_a)\neq\c$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{mishyp}] Let $f\in\s$ be Misiurewicz.
 We consider two situations.

 $(i)$ If $\j(f)\neq\c$, then Theorem \ref{thm42} gives the desired approximation of $f$ by some hyperbolic map in $\m_f$.
 As the full dimensional ball $B(0,r)$ can be arbitrarily small, we see that there are always hyperbolic maps arbitrarily close to $f$.